Romania's president asks outgoing PM Orban to form government

 “As I have repeatedly said, a snap poll is my first option, it is the correct choice.
 I decided to ask Ludovic Orban to form a new cabinet,” Klaus Iohannis told reporters after holding consultations with parliamentary political groupings.

-Reporting by Radu Marinas; Editing by Jon Boyle
+Editing by Jon Boyle and ...